August 2019 NPD: A 20-year low for August game sales

 ***Minecraft digital sales include Xbox One and PlayStation 4, but not other digital sales.

 You can probably tell by looking at the list above that August was not a great month for software sales.
-Minecraft, a 10-year-old game was the second-best seller of the month.
+Minecraft, a 10-year-old game, was the second-best seller of the month.
 And 2013’s Grand Theft Auto V was No. 3.
 August had no new releases that made a dent unless you count Madden, which technically launched in NPD’s July tracking period.

 And NPD confirmed that this was the worst August in terms of software sales in more than 20 years.